Overview

 ros2 launch rosbridge_server rosbridge_websocket_launch.xml

-3. Run any AI system that has imported ros-mcp-server
+3. Run any AI system that has imported ros-mcp-server.

 4. Type “Make the robot move forward.”.

-5. Check rosbridge_server
+5. Check rosbridge_server and ros topic.

 rosbridge_server